Timinator2000/Algorithm_X/14 - your turn/03 - agent x mission 2 - cont.md

 # THIS PAGE IS UNDER CONSTRUCTION

+# I Thought There Was a Choice To Be Made

 On the previous page, I indicated the Algorithm X setup could be “Very Hard or Not Too Bad, Your Choice”.
 In this section, I will cover the harder option.

 Coloring is a great fit for Agent X, Mission 2.
 You could use coloring on just about any puzzle you wish to, but I don’t recommend that.
 This is an Algorithm X playground and my goal is to demonstrate the tremendous power of Algorithm X and the many different types of problems it can solve.
 Every now and then, coloring is a better option.